Republic XF-12 Rainbow: Development

 The original proposal from the United States Army Air Corps Air Technical Service Command in late 1943 was for a 400 mph reconnaissance aircraft with a range of 4000 nmi and a ceiling of 40000 ft.
 Its primary objective was high-speed overflights of the Japanese homeland and key enemy installations.
-During World War II, due to the range requirements of operating in the Pacific, existing fighters and bombers were being used but were poorly suited.
-The need existed for dedicated photo-reconnaissance aircraft with speed, range, and altitude capabilities beyond what was available.
+During World War II, due to the range requirements of operating in the Pacific, existing fighters and bombers were being used but were poorly suited to the USAAF's needs.
+The requirement existed for dedicated photo-reconnaissance aircraft with speed, range, and altitude capabilities beyond what was then available.

 In August 1943, U.S. President Franklin D. Roosevelt's son, Colonel Elliot Roosevelt, commander of a Lockheed F-5 (a modified P-38 Lightning) "recon" unit, recommended the acquisition of a dedicated high-performance photo reconnaissance aircraft to provide pre- and post-strike target analysis intelligence as well as photo interpretation to better allow commanders to make decisions for bombing raids.
 Republic Aviation submitted the XF-12 and it was competing against the Hughes XF-11.
 Both were powered by the new P&W R-4360.
 The XF-12's first flight was made on 4 February 1946 and during flight testing, it reached an altitude of 45000 ft at 470 mph, and demonstrated a range of 4500 mi, exceeding design criteria.
 The XF-12 could photograph in both daylight and night and under conditions of reduced visibility at high altitudes over long ranges and with great speed.
 This "flying photo lab" was capable of mapping broad stretches of the globe.